Fanen-Asher/Git_Lab_Support-Engineer-Assessment/Git_Lab_Assessment.md

 ## From the above question, please find my feedback below
 ## Answer:

-## The git log graph shows the commit history of a Git repository, including branches and merges. below is a breakdown of the graph:
+## The git log graph shows the commit history of a Git repository, including branches and merges.
+Below is a breakdown of the different commits shown from the graph:

 ## Commit details on git log
 The graph starts with the oldest commit at the bottom and progresses upward to the most recent commit at the top